coulbyl/e-vent-hub/README.md

 ### Uploads folders

-At the root of the project, type the following commands in your terminal.
+At the root of the project, type the following commands in your terminal or create these folders manually.

 ```
 mkdir uploads